 This course provides students with the key concepts and tools to turn raw data into useful intelligence.
 A broad spectrum of business situations will be considered for which the tools of classical statistics and modern data mining have proven their usefulness.
 The course covers data mining techniques, their application and their usage.
-Data mining software is used extensively in this course. (same as MPA671) Prerequisite(s): MGT 510 or concurrent
+Data mining software is used extensively in this course. (same as MPA671) Prerequisite(s): None